 These mortgages are called "silent second mortgages" or "zombie mortgages."
 If a debt collector contacts you about a mortgage you haven't heard about in years, you might have a zombie mortgage.

 On April 26, 2023, the Consumer Financial Protection Bureau (CFPB) issued an advisory opinion saying that a debt collector bringing or threatening a foreclosure action to collect a time-barred mortgage debt might be violating the FDCPA.
 The CFPB's advisory opinion says:

 So, if a debt collector covered by the Fair Debt Collection Practices Act brings or threatens to bring a state court foreclosure action to collect a time-barred mortgage debt, that action probably violates the FDCPA.
 And in most states, if the applicable statute of limitations has expired, you can raise this issue as an affirmative defense in a foreclosure action, preventing a debt collector from recovering on the debt using a judicial process.

 Even if a debt collector threatens a nonjudicial foreclosure action, that collector might still be subject to the FDCPA, which generally prohibits taking or threatening to take any nonjudicial action to effect dispossession or disablement of property if the debt collector has no present right or intention to do so.

 In the case of any FDCPA violation, the consumer may recover:

-If you think you have been the victim of a FDCPA violation or multiple violations, you should speak to a qualified attorney who is knowledgeable about the FDCPA, as well as foreclosure defense, and can advise you what to do in your particular situation.
+If you think you've been the victim of an FDCPA violation or multiple violations, you should speak to a qualified attorney who is knowledgeable about the FDCPA, as well as foreclosure defenses generally, and can advise you on what to do in your particular situation.